 A native of Oakland, California, Professor Peck graduated from California State University, Hayward in 1991 with a B.A. in history.
 After relocating to Evanston, Illinois, in 1992, he received his Ph.D. in American history from Northwestern University in 2001.
 He spent a year as a visiting professor of history at Rhodes College in Memphis before coming to Saint Xavier University in 2002.
 Professor Peck teaches a wide range of history courses at Saint Xavier, including co-teaching an innovative historical documentary filmmaking course with Art and Design Associate Professor Nathan Peck.
 The student films made in their 2015 course can be viewed on the Library's Mercy Mission web page.

 Professor Peck's scholarly and creative work is focused on antebellum Illinois.
 He has published three articles on Abraham Lincoln and Stephen A. Douglas in the Journal of the Abraham Lincoln Association, an article on the early Illinois Republican Party in the Journal of Illinois History, and a chapter on the antebellum party system in Practicing Democracy (2015).
-His book Making an Antislavery Nation: Lincoln, Douglas, and the Battle over Freedom (University of Illinois Press, 2017), focuses on Lincoln and Douglas in reinterpreting the rise of antislavery politics.
+His book Making an Antislavery Nation: Lincoln, Douglas, and the Battle over Freedom (University of Illinois Press, 2017), uses the history of Illinois -- and the influential national roles played by Abraham Lincoln and Stephen A. Douglas -- to reinterpret the rise of antislavery politics before the Civil War.
+Making an Antislavery Nation won the Russell P. Strange Memorial Book Award from the Illinois State Historical Society and was selected as a finalist for the 2018 Gilder Lehrman Lincoln Prize.
 More information about the book, and an excerpt, is available at www.civilwarprof.com/book.

 - HIST 103: United States History to 1877